Kempe equivalence of $4$-critical planar graphs: Preliminaries

 \begin{lemma}[Fisk~\cite{fisk}] Let $G$ be a $3$-colorable triangulation of the plane, and let $f$ be a $4$-coloring of $G$.
-Suppose $G$ contains a nonsingular edge $e$ under $f$.
-Let $S$ be the set of nonsingular edges of $G$ having the same color as $e$.
-Then $S$ contains a cycle that bounds some region of the plane. \end{lemma}
+If $G$ contains a nonsingular edge $e$ under $f$ and $S$ denotes the set of nonsingular edges of $G$ having the same color as $e$, then $S$ contains a cycle that bounds some region of the plane. \end{lemma}

 \begin{proof}[Proof of Proposition \ref{prop1}] Given a $4$-coloring $f$ of $G$, we show how to obtain a new coloring $g$ that is $K_V$-equivalent to $f$ and with fewer nonsingular edges.
 Note that each edge in the unique $3$-coloring of $G$ is singular, and thus, by repetition, this will prove the proposition.